THIS DATE IN HISTORY: July 8

 1992: The Detroit Red Wings sign Gordie Howe's son, 37-year-old free agent defenseman Mark Howe.
 He spends the final three seasons of his NHL career with the Red Wings before retiring after the 1994-95 season.
 In 2011, he joins his father in the Hockey Hall of Fame.

 1999: Dave Tippett begins his NHL coaching career when he's hired as an assistant by the Kings.
-Tippett, who comes to the NHL after leading the Houston Aeros to the International Hockey League championship, spends three seasons as an assistant in Los Angeles before being hired as Stars coach.
+Tippett, who comes to the NHL after leading Houston to the International Hockey League championship, spends three seasons as an assistant in Los Angeles before being hired as Stars coach.
 He stays in Dallas until being let go after the 2008-09 season, but is hired by the Phoenix Coyotes on Sept.
 24, 2009, hours after Wayne Gretzky resigns, and coaches the Coyotes through the 2016-17 season.